 Contact Our Practice for a Liposuction Consultation

 If you would like to learn more about traditional liposuction or ultrasonic liposuction, we encourage you to meet with Regional Plastic Surgery Center’s surgeons.
-In addition to helping patients learn more about liposuction, they can also help female patients determine whether they are breast augmentation, breast lift or breast reduction candidates.
+In addition to helping patients learn more about liposuction, they can also help patients determine whether they are candidates for other cosmetic treatments and surgical procedures.
 Please contact Regional Plastic Surgery Center today to schedule a personal consultation.